LifeStance Health Group (LFST)

 6. Revenue Growth

-A company’s long-term sales performance is one signal of its overall quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Thankfully, LifeStance Health Group’s 33.6% annualized revenue growth over the last five years was incredible.
+A company’s long-term sales performance can indicate its overall quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Luckily, LifeStance Health Group’s sales grew at an incredible 30.4% compounded annual growth rate over the last five years.
 Its growth beat the average healthcare company and shows its offerings resonate with customers.

-Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
-LifeStance Health Group’s annualized revenue growth of 16.7% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
+We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
+LifeStance Health Group’s annualized revenue growth of 16.2% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.

-Looking further ahead, sell-side analysts expect revenue to grow 14.3% over the next 12 months, a slight deceleration versus the last two years.
-Despite the slowdown, this projection is noteworthy and suggests the market is forecasting success for its products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 13.9% over the next 12 months, a slight deceleration versus the last two years.
+Despite the slowdown, this projection is admirable and implies the market is forecasting success for its products and services.

 7. Operating Margin

-This quarter, LifeStance Health Group generated an operating margin profit margin of 2%, up 2 percentage points year on year.
+In Q4, LifeStance Health Group generated an operating margin profit margin of 4.7%, up 4.4 percentage points year on year.
 This increase was a welcome development and shows it was more efficient.

 8. Earnings Per Share